UNS S32205 Duplex Stainless Steel Plate

 One of the main attractions of duplex stainless steel is cost – due to the materials increased yield strength it is often possible to reduce the thickness of material making it much cheaper than a comparative austenitic stainless steel grade.

 Also Duplex steel has a lower alloy content reduces production costs.
-Certainly cost and weight savings without loss of performance is an attractive proposition to purchasers.
+Certainly cost and weight savings without loss of performance is an attractive proposition to Purchasers.

 Hot Forming